Visions of Jesus and Mary: Controversies

-Many visions of Jesus following his ascension have been reported after the Book of Revelation was written.
-Over the years, a number of people claiming to converse with Jesus for the sake of monetary gain have been exposed.
+Over the years, a number of people, for the sake of monetary gain, have claimed to converse with Jesus and been exposed.
 A well-known example was Protestant televangelist Peter Popoff who often claimed to receive messages from God to heal people on stage.
 Popoff was exposed in 1987 when intercepted messages from his wife to a small radio receiver hidden in his ear were replayed on The Tonight Show Starring Johnny Carson.

-Another example is messages from Jesus reported by Catalina Rivas, which have been exposed in a number of cases as less than truthful.
-A number of messages which Rivas reported as having been received from God were later found to correspond to exact pages of books previously written by other authors (e.g. José Prado Flores), and published instructional literature for Catholic seminarians.
+Messages from Jesus reported by Catalina Rivas were later found to correspond to exact pages of books previously written by other authors (e.g. José Prado Flores), and published instructional literature for Catholic seminarians.

-Some reported messages from Mary have also involved controversy.
 Reported Marian messages from Veronica Lueken were declared invalid by Bishop Francis Mugavero of the Roman Catholic Diocese of Brooklyn and reports of Our Lady of Surbiton claiming that Mary appeared every day under a pine tree in England were flatly rejected by the Vatican as a fraud.

-The Catholic Church has, at times, taken a harsh view of some people who have claimed religious visions.
 In December 1906, during the reign of Pope Pius X the former Polish nun Feliksa Kozlowska became the first woman in history to be excommunicated by name as a heretic.
 Some visions of Jesus have simply been classified as hallucinations by the church, while in a few cases the church has chosen to remain silent on the authenticity of claimed visions.